Abdallh-Ayman/Review_SQL_Python/SQL_explain/DB_SQL.md

 ## Optimization query
   ### database statistic

-table statistics in a relational database, such as SQL Server, provide information about the distribution of data within a table.
-These statistics help the query optimizer make informed decisions when creating execution plans for queries.
+table statistics in a relational database, such as SQL Server, provide information about the **distribution** of data within a table.
+These statistics **help the query optimizer** make informed decisions when creating execution plans for queries.
 Let's break it down:

 ### 1. What are Table Statistics?

 **Definition:**
 - **Table Statistics** are metadata about the data distribution in a table.
-- They include information about the number of rows, the distribution of values in columns, and other relevant data characteristics.so the optmizer make Cardinality estimation cost based on those tables statistics.
+- They include information about the **number of rows**, the **distribution of values in columns**, and other relevant data characteristics.so the optmizer **make Cardinality estimation** cost based on those tables statistics.

 ### 2. Why are Table Statistics Important?